freedomofpress/securedrop/docs/hardware.rst

 Tails USBs
 ^^^^^^^^^^

-.. note:: The upcoming version of Tails, Tails 3.0, will no longer support 32-bit computers.
+.. note:: Tails no longer supports 32-bit computers.
 	Please see the note in the `Workstations`_ section for more details.

 We *strongly recommend* getting USB 3.0-compatible drives to run Tails